iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> While well intended, this app is useless.
+First of all it depends on the person with a positive test to voluntarily upload this information.
+Secondly, shouldn't a person with a positive test be self isolating for 14 days, in which case he/she shouldn't be exposed to anyone.
+I would be surprised if this app has actually registered exposure to anyone.
+This app needs more work.
+I'm uninstalling it.<br> :date: __2020-09-19 06:34:44__

 > HELP Honestly the app doesn't work at all for me.
 I hit "upload data" and it doesn't send a pin.
 This app has been sub-par but I still have it downloaded.<br> :date: __2020-09-12 12:48:12__